kadamshweta11/MapApplication/chemnitz-map-app/README.md

 Now You can test All the APIs....

-If you have any problem with datastructure then refer the schemas sections at the bottom to understand properly number or string...
+If you have any problem with datastructure then refer the schemas sections at the bottom in swagger to understand properly number or string...